Nobel Prizes | Image from NobelPrizes.org

 The Birth of the Nobel Prize: Alfred Nobel’s Vision

 Alfred Nobel, a Swedish inventor, engineer, and industrialist, left a significant portion of his fortune to establish the Nobel Prizes.
-His will, read after he died in 1896, outlined the creation of these awards to honor those who have conferred the greatest benefit to humankind.
+His will was read after he died in 1896.
+It outlined the creation of these awards.
+They honor those who have conferred the greatest benefit to humankind.
 The first Nobel Prizes were awarded in 1901, and since then, they have become a symbol of excellence and innovation.

 Exploring Nobel Prize Categories: From Peace to Physics